A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Cadiz for Attractions, Food, Beaches, and Nightlife

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Kos is €134, while the average daily cost in Cadiz is €152.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Kos and Cadiz in more detail.

 Accommodation